sopier/djangobook-Updated-to-1.8/third-edition/_build/html/_sources/chapter_15.txt

     }}`` or ``{{ site.name }}``.
 If you do *not* have the Django sites
     framework installed, this will be set to a :class:`~django.contrib.sites.requests.RequestSite` object.
 See the
-    :ref:`RequestSite section of the sites framework documentation
+    RequestSite section of the sites framework documentation for more.
-    <requestsite-objects>` for more.

   See `a complex example`_ below that uses a description template.